Hats-Protocol/farcaster-delegator/README.md

 The user generates the EIP-712 typed data associated with the `ADD_TYPEHASH`, signs it, and then appends the unhashed typed data bytes to the end of the signature.

-Finally, anybody in possession of the final hashed typed data and signature blob — typically a Farcaster client or other app — can call `KeyRegistry.addFor()`, passing in the key, the other `ADD_TYPEHASH`-related typed data parameters, and the metadata bytes as arguments.
+Finally, anybody in possession of the final hashed typed data and signature blob — typically a Farcaster client or other app — can call `KeyGateway.addFor()`, passing in the key, the other `ADD_TYPEHASH`-related typed data parameters, and the metadata bytes as arguments.
 This function will call `FarcasterDelegator.isValidSignature()` to verify the signature.
 If the signature is valid, the key will be added to the fid.

 > [!NOTE]
 > Farcaster clients or other apps can help users prepare the typed data, signature, and metadata generation.
 It's likely that this will be the most common way FarcasterDelegator contracts are used.